vlayer-xyz/monorepo/ethereum/circuits/lib/README.md

 ## U256

 U256 is a structure to use as a type for big numbers.
 It is used when dealing with numbers up to 2<sup>256</sup>.
 They can exceed Field maximum value.
+In particular it is a word size in ETH and therefore it is a basic type used in both storage and slot values calculations.

 [There](.src/uint256.nr) is an unoptimized implementation of this type using two U128 structures.
 Optimized version will appear in Noir.